 ‘The commercial radio industry has indicated there are a significant number of regional licensees that have expressed interest in offering digital radio services in the next three to five years,’ said acting ACMA Chairman, Richard Bean.
 ‘The ABC has also announced its intention to commence new services in Darwin and Hobart.’

-The ACMA is facilitating the digital radio rollout by preparing digital radio channel plans for Canberra, Darwin, Hobart and the Gold Coast.
+The ACMA is facilitating the digital radio rollout by preparing digital radio channel plans for Canberra, Darwin and Hobart.
 These plans will make frequencies available to broadcasters wishing to provide ongoing digital radio services in those areas.
 Details of the timing of commencement of digital radio in these markets will be determined by the broadcasters.

 The Government asked the ACMA to facilitate the rollout of digital radio in regional areas where licensees make the commercial decision that they wish to offer the service.
 This is why the ACMA is relying on industry for advice about which markets have planning priority.